ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/03-writing-digital-output.md

 ---
-layout: page-js
+layout: page-tr22
 title: "Writing Digital Output"
-subheadline: "Building Connected Things with JavaScript"
+subheadline: "Building Connected Things with Node.js"
 teaser: "In this lab you will use one of the digital output pins to send a signal to an LED."
 show_meta: true
 comments: false
 header: no
 breadcrumb: true
 categories: [arduino, photon, iot, maker, javascript, node.js, johnny-five]
-permalink: /lang/js/writing-digital-output/
+permalink: /tr22/js/writing-digital-output/
 ---
 If you haven't already done so, please follow the instructions in the ['Getting Started' lab]({{ site.url }}/lang/js/getting-started/) section.